vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 wget https://raw.githubusercontent.com/udacity/deep-learning-v2-pytorch/master/sentiment-analysis-network/reviews.txt
 ```

-### Execute the provided script
+### Execute one of the provided scripts

 Originally, the project had to be solved without PyTorch.
-Execute the original solution with this command:
+Execute the original solution with this command that will display the iterative development of the network:

 ```
 cd 2-6_orig
 python sentiment_analysis_full.py
 ```

-### TODO
-I provide a second version that is almost the same, but uses PyTorch.
-You can run this second version with
+Alternatively, execute the final network with:

 ```
-cd 2-6_pytorch
+cd 2-6_orig
-python sentiment_analysis.py
+python network_v4.py
 ```

+In the latter case you can change the two parameters at the beginning of the file.

 ## Description